TBeijen/tbnl-hugo/content/post/2024-04-24-12-factor-13-years-later.md

 * First add a field to an API or event schema, only then update consumers to actually expect the new field.
 * Consider compatibility of cached objects.
 Prefixing cache-keys with something unique to the application version can help here.

-What will happen with data in the transition period.
-Store in old _and_ new format?
+What will happen with data in the transition period?
+Store the data in old _and_ new format?
 Do we need to store version information with the data and support multiple versions?

 This can be complicated for applications provided for others to operate, unlike applications operated by the developing team itself, and released via CI/CD.
 External users often don't follow all minor releases, making it more likely to not have backward compatibility.